Position

 What does a Anesthesia Technician do?

 An Anesthesia Technician plays a crucial role in the operating room.
-They work closely with anesthesiologists to ensure patients receive the right type and amount of anesthesia.
-This includes preparing and setting up the necessary equipment.
-Technicians check all devices to ensure they are working correctly.
-They also monitor patients during the procedure to make sure everything is going smoothly.
+They work closely with anesthesiologists and other medical staff to ensure patients receive the right anesthesia for their procedures.
+This position involves preparing and maintaining anesthesia equipment.
+Technicians check machines to ensure they are working correctly.
+They also prepare medications and supplies needed for each surgery.

 View Anesthesia Technician jobs nearby